phdcommitee/btc2025/index.md

 To be announced soon

 # Sponsors

-[Contact us]("mailto:bluethinkconference@gmail.com") if you want to become a sponsor of this event
+<a href="mailto:bluethinkconference@gmail.com">Contact us</a> if you want to become a sponsor of this event

 This website is still under construction
 Thank you for your understanding